zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 434.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode and to take a look at our ESL Podcast Store an d ESL Podcast Blog.
+Go there to download a Learning Guide for this episode and to take a look at our ESL Podcast Store an d ESL Podcast Blog.

 This episode is called “Using Coupons and Rebates.”
 Many p eople use coupons and rebates to save money.
 We’ll talk about what those are by listening to a dialogue between Torsten and Cindy.
 Let’s go!